VladCarare/testing-framework/README.md

  calculator can be tested.
 The potential models (each in its own directory) are kept in a directory structure separate from the testing-framework structure above.
-Examples are given under the `example_run_dir` directory.
+Examples are given under the `example_models` directory.
 Here the first level subdirectories specify the test-system, and under each are `models` and `run_dir` subdirectories, the former contains the different potentials, the latter is where the tests are actually run and the test results appear.
 The test-system